 There are three intakes per year.
 You can choose to join the Online MSc Bioinformatics programme in summer, autumn or spring.
 Request information to speak to a Recruitment Coordinator and find out more about upcoming start dates.

-What will my Online MSc Bioinformatics certificate say?
+What will my online MSc Bioinformatics certificate say?

-You will graduate with an MSc in Bioinformatics having further developed your skills in the provision of data-driven health services.
+You will graduate with an MSc Bioinformatics having further developed your skills in the provision of data-driven health services.
 Your certificate will not specify that you studied the qualification online, as we make no distinction between our campus and distance learning programmes.

 Are there specific times for online classes?